srpattison/AmsterdamBlockchainWeek/events/filecoin-friends-social/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: IPFS Meetup
+title: Filecoin & Friends Social

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Join us for an exciting IPFS Meetup featuring talks and workshops from Fluence Labs, Chainsafe, IPFS and Protocol Labs.
-Meet, connect and learn with other members of the IPFS community!
-Stick around after the Meetup for the Filecoin & Friends Social.
-We look forward to seeing you there!
+  Join us for an evening of light bites, refreshing beverages, great company and conversations at the Filecoin & Friends Social!
+Interested in IPFS?
+Join us earlier in the day for the IPFS Meetup starting at 15:00 CEST.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: IPFS Meetup
+name: Filecoin & Friends Social

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.